ibm-cloud-docs/cloud-pak-integration/getting-started.md

 Select the target OpenShift Cluster.
 You can filter the table by entering the name of the cluster created in the Before you Begin step in the search field.

 In the Project field, select from an existing project or create a new one by entering a unique project name.
 A project is a Kubernetes cluster namespace, and the list is populated from your Red Hat OpenShift environment.
-This project name is used as the namespace for the Platform Navigator.
+This project name is used as the namespace for the Platform UI.

 ## Step 4.
 Configure your schematics workspace
 {: step4}